apache/sedona/docs/tutorial/viz.md

 ## Generate map tiles

-If you are a map tile professional, you may need to generate map tiles for different zoom levels and eventually create the map tile layer.
+If you are a map professional, you may need to generate map tiles for different zoom levels and eventually create the map tile layer.

 ### Pixelization and pixel aggregation

 Please first do pixelization and pixel aggregation using the same commands in single image generation.
-In ST_Pixelize, you need specify a very high resolution.
+In ST_Pixelize, you need specify a very high resolution, such as 1000*1000.
+Note that, each dimension should be divisible by 2^zoom-level

 ### Create tile name